front-commerce/developers.front-commerce.com/source/docs/advanced/features/advanced-external-logins.md

 * The externalLoginHandler
 * The redirectUrl

-The provider returned by the registered function should have 2 middlewares `requestLoginMiddleware` and `loginCallbackMiddleware`.
+The provider returned by the registered function should implement the `LoginProviderInterface` i.e. it should have 2 middlewares `requestLoginMiddleware` and `loginCallbackMiddleware`.

 The `requestLoginMiddleware` will be called both when the user clicks on the "Login with Provider" button and when the provider redirects back to the site.
 The role of `requestLoginMiddleware` is to first redirect the user to the external site to authenticate and later when the user is redirected back to the site (from the external system) to extract the user information.